Skip to main content

 "I felt comfortable as soon as I walked in.
 It was a very nice-looking office—very clean, very professional.
 The staff here was very helpful.
 They helped me feel comfortable for my procedure and ready to get my teeth pulled out.
 The doctor was very helpful with everything I needed, answered any questions I needed about the procedure, and just was very kind.
 The procedure went really well.
 My recovery was very smooth and easy.
 I’d say I had a fantastic experience just for when it comes to any procedure, especially it was my first procedure, so I felt very comfortable coming here.
 I would absolutely recommend Pacific Northwest Oral & Maxillofacial Surgeons."

-Oscar Reviews His Wisdom Teeth Removal Procedure
+Amanda Reviews Her Wisdom Teeth Removal Procedure

 Watch Review

-Testimonial oscar wt facewall
+Testimonial amanda wt facewall

 Wisdom Teeth Removal